Connecting with Teamwork

 We don’t allow time tracking in archived projects.
 We no longer see a connection to such project, so time entries from it disappear from Time page of members and supervisors.
 Admins see them as Active in Everhour but with no members assigned and reported hours remain in reports and other dashboards.

 Everhour does not connect your projects that don’t allow API access.
-You need to visit project settings in Pivotal and grant permission.
+You need to visit project settings in Teamwork and grant permission.

-To disable your integration with Pivotal, go to your Integrations page.
+To disable your integration with Teamwork, go to your Integrations page.
 This option affects only your account, other team members are still able to track time.

 Tracking time with Everhour in Teamwork

 To see the embedded timer in your Teamwork, you need to make sure you have our browser extension installed and authorized after you established connection.
 To check this, open your Integrations page that will show the status of our extension for the browser where you are logged in Everhour.

-We can’t show the timer if you have a custom URL.
+We can’t show the timer if you have a custom domain.
 Please contact us first.
 When you have an extension, you can: